 Township Tourism is a fast growing tourism sector.
 Tourists often want to understand what happened to marginalised people in Apartheid times, and they want to get to grips with the challenges that lie ahead as we rebuild our society.

 A tour of a shanty town (“township”) will give you the opportunity to meet and interact with the local Xhosa people, who are the main indigenous population of Cape Town.
+Discover the living conditions of nearly 30% of South Africa’s population.

 In respect of the communities we visit on these tours, a local guide from the area, hops into the vehicle with us.
 Then you can learn a few Xhosa words as we drive!
 Xhosa is one of the 11 national languages in South Africa.

+On this HALF-DAY tour we visit the areas of District Six, Langa, OR Gugulethu and Khayalitsha.
+We reserve the right to vary the route or omit areas when road-blocks have been erected to divert traffic.
 You will get to see schools, self-help projects, “spaza” shops, local shebeens (the word we use for a tavern), and small businesses started by leaders in the community.
 Life out there is VERY different from what tourists experience at some of the fancy hotels in Cape Town.

 Although often desperately poverty stricken, townships are not only about crime and deprivation, you will witness a community spirit and be the recipient of hospitality like nowhere else!